 Evolutionary and Experimental Biology of Ageing

 The Valenzano Lab investigates the evolutionary genetic basis of vertebrate lifespan and ageing.
-Our main model system is the African turquoise killifish (Nothobranchius furzeri) — the shortest lived vertebrate species bred in captivity, characterized by rapid ageing.
-We use a combination of experimental and analytical approaches, which include genetic mapping, comparative genomics, population genetics, fish transgenesis and computer simulations.
-Once a year, we conduct field research in Zimbabwe, in the natural environment of this fish.
+Our main model system is the African turquoise killifish (Nothobranchius furzeri), which is the shortest lived vertebrate species bred in captivity.
+Ageing progresses very rapidly in this fish, and is characterized by cancer, pigment loss, and age-dependent deterioration in motor and learning skills.
+To identify the genomic regions associated with survival and ageing, and to study their evolution, we use a combination of approaches, including linkage mapping, transgenesis, population genetics on wild killifish populations, and computer simulations.

 - What are the genomic regions that regulate ageing and survival in vertebrates?
 Are these regulatory or coding sequences?

 - How did these genomic regions evolve?
 Are they under selection in the wild?
 Do they play similar roles in other species?

 - What is the role of the adaptive immune system during vertebrate ageing?

 - How does the gut microbiome change during ageing?
 Can we modulate ageing and survival by manipulating the gut microbiome?

 Our lab also uses the turquoise killifish as a short-lived vertebrate model for rapid identification and testing of undiscovered genes, gene pathways, and environmental manipulations that critically affect vertebrate ageing and longevity.

 You can find more information about our lab at:http://valenzano-lab.age.mpg.de/

 - 2018-2021 | CRC/SFB 1310 Predictability in Evolution